 km 689 Cologne Beach Club

-Information about special events and opening times on Facebook
+Information about special events and different, weather-depending opening times are on social media

 Address: km 689 Cologne Beach Club, Rheinparkweg 1, 50679 Cologne